Corporate Information

 Gross profit and gross profit margin

-The construction segment exhibited a substantial increase of $17.0 million in gross profit, from $11.3 million in 1H2024 to $28.3 million in 1H2025.
-The increase in gross profit from the construction segment was partially offset by (1) a decrease in gross profit of $4.8 million from the maintenance segment, reducing from $7.6 million in 1H2024 to $2.8 million in 1H2025, and (2) a decrease in gross profit of $0.9 million from the rental income segment, reducing from $1.9 million in 1H2024 to $1.0 million in 1H2025.
+Construction segment exhibited a substantial increase of $23.9 million in gross profit, from $35.3 million in FY2024 to $59.2 million in FY2025.
+Meanwhile, maintenance segment recorded a decrease in gross profit contribution by $7.6 million, reducing from $18.9 million in FY2024 to $11.3 million in FY2025.
+Rental income segment also demonstrated a decrease in gross profit contribution by $2.1 million, reducing from $3.9 million in FY2024 to $1.8 million in FY2025.

-Other gains, net
+Other gains/(losses), net

-2. an increase of $0.6 million in the loss on foreign exchange arising from the revaluation of assets and liabilities denominated in Australian Dollars to Singapore Dollars
+1. a decrease in loss on foreign exchange of $1.2 million arising from the revaluation of assets and liabilities denominated in Australian Dollars to Singapore Dollars;

 Administrative expenses

-Administrative expenses increased by $1.4 million or 18.8% from $7.4 million for 1H2024 to $8.8 million for 1H2025.
+Administrative expenses increased by $2.8 million or 15.5% from $17.8 million for FY2024 to $20.6 million for FY2025.
 The increase was largely due to:

-2. an increase of $0.2 million in employee compensation due to salary adjustment and higher provision for bonus,
+2. an increase of $0.8 million in employee compensation due to salary adjustment and higher provision for bonus,

-1. a decrease of $0.1 million in depreciation of property, plant and equipment; and
+4. a decrease of $0.2 million in depreciation of property, plant and equipment; and

 Finance expenses